neorival67/Dice-Roller/README.md

-# myapp : Dice Roller Mini Project
+# Dice Roller Mini Project Flutter
 throwing the shape into the air to obtain a certain number to move forward in any game

 ## Getting Started